Side-by-side crime statistics from official UK Police data.

 Above national average

-Queensbury recorded notably higher crime than Great Aycliffe in February 2026 — 401 vs 222 incidents.
-The crime profiles diverge meaningfully: Great Aycliffe sees higher rates of Anti-social behaviour (39), while Queensbury has more Burglary (41).
+Queensbury recorded notably higher crime than Great Aycliffe in April 2026 — 474 vs 269 incidents.
+The crime profiles diverge meaningfully: Great Aycliffe sees higher rates of Shoplifting (32), while Queensbury has more Criminal damage & arson (39).
 Both areas are above the national average for recorded crime; the full 24-month reports break down the trends and outcomes in detail.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Great Aycliffe saw higher rates of Anti-social behaviour while Queensbury had more Burglary.
-Overall, Great Aycliffe recorded fewer total crimes (222 vs 401).
+In April 2026, Great Aycliffe saw higher rates of Shoplifting while Queensbury had more Criminal damage & arson.
+Overall, Great Aycliffe recorded fewer total crimes (269 vs 474).